I'll call it for 25, but you just put it in there right after number 24.

 Yeah.

-All I can think here is is that she and her husband are both bragging about how much money they're making.
+All I can think here is that she and her husband are both bragging about how much money they're making.

 No, it wasn't.

-It was just talking about the economy in general, and then she made a comment about how much money she made.
+And then she made a comment about how much money she had made.

 I'm sorry, I can't remember the exact comment off the top of my head.

-I can't believe, I mean, these people have been trying to ignore the healthy robust economy we have.
+I can't believe, I mean, these people have been trying to ignore the healthy, robust economy we have.

-I can't believe she would say something that would tend to indicate she thinks people are making a lot of money, unless she said they're making too much.
+I can't believe she would say something that would tend to indicate she thinks people are making a lot of money unless she said they're making too much.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Rush, it's an honor to be on your program.